AdrianAntico/AutoQuant/README.md

 16. Store the final predictions with the associated test data and other columns you want included in that set
 17. Save your transformation metadata for recreating them in a scoring process
 18. Build out and save an Evaluation Calibration Line Plot and Box-Plot
-19. Generate and save Variable Importance data
+19. Generate and save Variable Importance
 20. Generate and save Partital Dependence Calibration Line Plots and Box-Plots
 21. Return all the objects generated in a named list for immediate use